Boho Tassel Jewellery

 Say the word bohemian and people immediately think of Gypsies.
-Yes, the trendsetters of the 60’s and 70’s borrowed the lifestyle from the Romani gypsies of Bohemia but the term bohemian or boho is not just restricted to gypsies.
-A boho chic woman or man loves to travel, is free spirited, open minded and has an eclectic taste.
-He or she could follow a gypsy, beat, Zen or a Beat bohemian lifestyle.
+Yes, the trendsetters of the 60s and 70’s borrowed the lifestyle from the Romani gypsies of Bohemia but the term bohemian or boho is not just restricted to gypsies.
+A boho chic woman or man loves to travel, is free-spirited, open-minded, and has an eclectic taste.
+He or she could follow a gypsy, beat, Zen, or Beat bohemian lifestyle.

-Though it is a cliché, the term bohemian fashion conjures up an image of a free spirited woman in a long layered skirt wearing ethnic silver or beaded jewelry, and with a multitude of silk tassels and fringes.
-As a bohemian soul, I love colorful and playful statement making accessories and right now I heart Long earrings with swaying tassels.
-I have combined bright rattail cords along with Brushed German silver beads to create exotic earrings to jazz up my outfits this season.
+Though it is a cliché, the term bohemian fashion conjures up an image of a free-spirited woman in a long layered skirt wearing ethnic silver or beaded jewelry, and with a multitude of silk tassels and fringes.
+As a bohemian soul, I love colorful and playful statement-making accessories and right now I heart Long earrings with swaying tassels.
+I have combined bright Colored cords along with Brushed German silver beads to create exotic earrings to jazz up my outfits this season.

 Tools: scissors, nose pliers, wire cutter

 - Cut 8” of the Colored cords (red, blue, yellow, orange, and magenta) and then cut them into 2 pieces each.
 Separate them into 2 piles ( one piece of each color in a pile)

 - Cut 3 inches of 30g silver tone wire.
 Bend the wire at the ⅓rd mark to make a “U” in the wire.

 - Take 1 pile of the cords and fold it into two.
 Insert the “U” loop in the center and wrap the shorter end around the longer wire to create a loop.
 Cut excess wire and tuck in to avoid it poking or scratching the wearer.

 - To the longer wire add a wooden bead followed by the Brushed German silver bead